Jeremy Begbie: Biography

 Begbie was born on 15 June 1957.
 He obtained a Bachelor of Arts degree in philosophy and music at the University of Edinburgh and Bachelor of Divinity and Doctor of Philosophy degrees at the University of Aberdeen.

 He was ordained priest in the Church of England in 1983, and served as a Curate in the Diocese of Guildford.
 Prior to teaching at Duke Divinity School, he was the Associate Principal of Ridley Hall, Cambridge, as well as an Affiliated Lecturer in the Faculty of Divinity, University of Cambridge.
 From 2000, he was an Honorary Professor at the Institute for Theology, Imagination, and the Arts at St Mary's College, University of St Andrews, in Scotland.
 He was co-founder and Associate Director of the Institute.
 In 2009 he was appointed Thomas A. Langford Research Professor of Theology at Duke University.
 He is a Senior Member of Wolfson College, Cambridge and Fellow Commoner of Magdalene College, Cambridge.

 Being a professionally trained musician, he has performed as a pianist, oboist, and a conductor.
 He is founder of the New Caritas Orchestra, a group of professional players of faith in the United States.

 Begbie has lectured worldwide, delivering multi-media presentations in venues all over the UK, as well as in the USA, Canada, Hong Kong, Belgium, Germany, Israel, South Africa, Japan, New Zealand, and Australia.

-In June 2024, he was awarded a DD by the University of Aberdeen.
+In June 2024, he was awarded the honorary degree of DD by the University of Aberdeen.

 The New Testament scholar, N T Wright, has written: “Jeremy Begbie is a musician/theologian par excellence.
 Whatever music you enjoy and wherever you are on the journey of faith, he will delight, surprise, challenge, and inspire you.”